Bevo (mascot)

 Bevo is the live mascot of the athletic programs at the University of Texas at Austin.
 Bevo is a Texas Longhorn steer with burnt orange and white coloring from which the university derived its color scheme.
-The profile of the Longhorn's head and horns gives rise to the school's hand symbol and saying: "Hook 'em Horns".
+The profile of the Longhorn's head and horns gives rise to the school's hand symbol and saying, "Hook 'em Horns".
 The most recent Bevo, Bevo XV, was introduced to Texas football fans on September 4, 2016.
 His predecessor, Bevo XIV, died of cancer on October 16, 2015.
-Bevo XV is owned by Betty and John Baker's Sunrise Ranch in Liberty Hill, Texas; Sunrise Ranch also owned Bevo XV's predecessors Bevo XIII and Bevo XIV.

 History

 The idea to use a live longhorn as the university's mascot is attributed to UT alumnus Stephen Pinckney in 1916.
 Pinckney gathered $124 from other alumni to purchase a steer in the Texas Panhandle, which they originally named "Bo" and shipped to Austin.

 A Longhorn steer was not the original mascot of the University of Texas.
 The original mascot was actually an American Pit Bull Terrier named "Pig".